open-sdg/open-sdg/docs/metadata-format.md

 Note: If you do choose to use the main metadata concepts, they should not be used in combination with the detailed metadata concepts.

+## Note about metadata file formats

+By default, Open SDG platforms expect the individual indicator metadata files to be uploaded in YML format to the "meta" folder.
+See this [example in the data starter repo](https://github.com/open-sdg/open-sdg-data-starter/blob/develop/meta/1-1-1.yml)

+### Indicator metadata forms

+To help with specifying indicator metadata, you can optionally enable user-friendly indicator metadata forms, which will allow you to fill in a form and then download a YML file which will be ready to upload to your platform.

+For more details on how to enable these forms, see the [indicator_metadata_form site configuration setting](configuration.md#indicator_metadata_form).

 ## Note about empty metadata fields

 Due to the large number of metadata fields with some maybe not being applicable, empty metadata fields are hidden by default using `hide_empty_metadata: true` in the site configuration file.